PhPlam/tegrom/models/README.md

 # Models

-Contains the used files, the scripts to preprocess the given data and the scripts to create the graph in neo4j.

 Owner: Philipp Plamper
-Date: 08. october 2021
+Date: 20. october 2021

+## Content

+- the used files
+- the scripts to preprocess the given data
+- the scripts to create the graph in neo4j
+- the functions used to analyze the graph